Bread-Heads-NFT/core-migrator/CONTRIBUTING.md

-# Contributing to Mpl Project Name
+# Contributing to Bgl Migrator

-This is a quick guide to help you contribute to Mpl Project Name.
+This is a quick guide to help you contribute to Bgl Migrator.

 ## Getting started